Gastric/Stomach

 Even if you do not think you fit into any of the groups with a higher chance of getting it.
 Anyone can get stomach cancer.

-Tests and next steps
+Tests and next steps for Gastric/Stomach Cancer

-Camera test for stomach cancer
+Camera test for Stomach Cancer

 A GP or specialist will probably refer you for a test to look inside your stomach.